Francisco Javier Carrillo: Empirical Epistemology and the Science of Science

 While working for his MSc at UNAM, he became aware of the reflexivity between the Methodology of Research in Experimental Psychology and the Behavioural dimensions of Scientific Practice.
 From this realization his first book -Scientific Behaviour- emerged.
 This approach moulded his initial research interests and paved the way for his PhD research and were nourished by his association with the Science of Science movement and his affiliation to Science Studies professional associations while in the UK, such as the 4S and the EAAST.

-Empirical Epistemology and the Psychology of Science were hallmarks of his early work: “Several scientific disciplines have ventured into specific aspects of knowledge phenomena, complementing philosophy of science with a sciences of science perspective.
-In the 1960’s, the science of science movement, based on the progressive social perspectives of John D. Bernal undertook a critical reflection of science as a matter of social concern.
-Leading figures such as Derek de Solla Price, Charles P. Snow, and Maurice Goldsmith advocated for “the examination of the phenomenon of ‘science’ by the methods of science itself”.
+Empirical Epistemology and the Psychology of Science were hallmarks of his early work: "Several scientific disciplines have ventured into specific aspects of knowledge phenomena, complementing philosophy of science with a sciences of science perspective.
+In the 1960s, the science of science movement, based on the progressive social perspectives of J. D. Bernal undertook a critical reflection of science as a matter of social concern.
+Leading figures such as Derek de Solla Price, C. P. Snow, and Maurice Goldsmith advocated for "the examination of the phenomenon of 'science' by the methods of science itself".
 The science of science movement set the ground for the social responsibility of science movement, as well as the consolidation of the sciences of knowledge.
 Similarly, the post-normal science approach led by Jerome Ravetz contextualized knowledge in a VUCA world.
 Naturalized epistemology, or empirical epistemology complements the former review of epistemological schools with the factual inputs and theoretical insights from scientific disciplines that have delved into aspects formerly restricted to philosophical analysis.
 Rather than encroaching upon the later, empirical epistemology has contributed to the understanding of knowledge by furthering philosophical inquiry with new realizations and perspectives.
-This approach is fundamental to an integrated theory of knowledge, complementing attempts at comprehensive accounts from the fronts of socio-politics of knowledge, social epistemology, or history of cognition”.
+This approach is fundamental to an integrated theory of knowledge, complementing attempts at comprehensive accounts from the fronts of socio-politics of knowledge, social epistemology, or history of cognition".